 A corneal infection is an infection of the transparent front part of the eyeball (the "cornea") that allows light into the eye.
-Infections can be due to micro-organisms such as bacteria, fungus, parasites and viruses.
-Most corneal infections in Singapore are due to bacteria.
+Infections can be due to micro-organisms (germs) such as bacteria, fungi, parasites and viruses.
+In Singapore, the most common corneal infections are due to bacteria.

 Corneal infections can also occur after eye trauma and injury.
 Many of these are seen in work site-related injuries and can be prevented with the appropriate use of safety goggles.

-Apart from contact lens-related infections, corneal infections can also occur to eye injury, or due to pre-existing conditions or diseases of the cornea, e.g. cornea oedema.
+Apart from contact lens-related infections, corneal infections can also occur following eye injury, or due to pre-existing conditions or diseases of the cornea, e.g. cornea oedema.

 A corneal infection may be suspected during the examination by an ophthalmologist.
-Samples of the micro-organism are obtained from gentle scraping of the corneal infection and sent for microscopic examination and culture.
+Once a diagnosis is made, samples of the micro-organism are obtained by gentle scraping from the site of the corneal infection and sent for microscopic examination and culture.
 This will allow the doctor to identify the exact micro-organism and the type of medication it is sensitive to.

 Subscribe to our mailing list to get the updates to your inbox